Birth Options In Newcastle and the Lower Hunter

 Please note that estimated costs do not include additional support services like doulas or personally hired/purchased equipment like birth pools.

-If you'd like an overall view of the maternity system in Australia, you might like to start by listening to this episode of the Science of Motherhood podcast titled "What you need to know about the Australian Birth System".
+If you'd like an overall view of the maternity system in Australia, you can start by listening to this episode of the Science of Motherhood podcast titled "What you need to know about the Australian Birth System".

 A note on statistics

-Stats are just stats!
-They can guide your care stream decision making, but do not dictate your experience.
+That said, stats are just stats!
+They can guide your care stream decision making, but do not totally dictate your experience.
 Birth can be great - I've done it twice!
 But you do need to have your wits about you going into systems that are based to serve their own needs as much (if not more than) their patients.

 • 20–34 years of age at the time of giving birth